PangTiger/TinyRickMrGreen-JekyllTheme/index.md

 The future steps is to democratize the AGI chips and make it available for everyone in the WORLD!

-We don't need OpenAI, but we indeed need FreeCricuit!:)
+We don't need OpenAI, but we indeed need FreeCricuit :)

 ## Collaboration
 I am always open to collaborative opportunities that push the boundaries of technology and contribute to our understanding and capabilities in this field.